Survai-hrf/evaluate-models/README.md

     ]
 }
 ```
-Please reference ‘attributes_list.txt’ file for a list of all possible video attributes.
+Please reference ‘attributes_list.txt’ for a list of all possible video attributes.

-6. ) Add the video to src/ground_truth/videos
+6. ) Add the video to the 'videos' folder located in the root directory.

 DO NOT include videos with the following:
 - Montages (ex: compilations)